amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

   - [SingularityHub](https://datasets.datalad.org)
     - Note that since early 2021 SingularityHub is no longer maintained and is read-only.
     For new iamges it's best to use other sources, e.g. DockerHub

-# Pros and cons: Sandbox mode
-Pros:
-- Easier to try different things
-- Any additional files can be copied directly to correct directory
-Cons:
-- Results not easily reproducible or reusable
-  - e.g. to update a software you'll have to start from scratch again
-- Always need root access

-# Pros and cons: Definition files
-Pros:
-- Definition files reusable
-  - Updating a software often just updateing the version number and re-building
-- Some containers can be built with `--remote` option (no root access needed).
-Cons:
-- Can be a bit cumbersome if you have to try many things
-  - Building a conatiner can take a while, and if the failing command is towards the end iteration can take time

 # Sandbox mode
 - 1. Build a basic container in sandbox mode (`--sandbox`)